fsantanna/dceu/doc/manual-out.md

 This restriction ensures that terminating blocks (and consequently tasks) deallocate all memory at once.
 *More importantly, it provides static means to reason about the program.*
-To overcome this restriction, Ceu also provides an explicit [drop](#copy-and-drop) operation to deattach a dynamic value from its block.
+To overcome the escaping restriction, Ceu also provides an explicit [drop](#copy-and-drop) operation to deattach a dynamic value from its block.

 The next example illustrates lexical memory management and the validity of